Diljit Dosanjh

-Diljit Dosanjh (born 6 January 1984) is an Indian singer, actor and film producer who works in Punjabi and Hindi.
+Diljit Dosanjh (/pa/, born 6 January 1984) is an Indian-born American singer, actor, and film producer who works in Punjabi music as well as Punjabi and Hindi cinema.
 Dosanjh entered the Social 50 chart by Billboard in 2020.
 He has been featured in various music charts, including the Canadian Albums Chart, the UK Asian chart by Official Charts Company and the New Zealand Hot Singles.
-His films, including Jatt & Juliet 2, Sajjan Singh Rangroot, Honsla Rakh and Jatt & Juliet 3 are among the highest grossing Punjabi films in history.
+His films, including Jatt & Juliet 2 (2013), Sajjan Singh Rangroot (2018), Honsla Rakh (2021), and Jatt & Juliet 3 (2024) are among the highest grossing Punjabi films in history.

 Hailing from Dosanjh Kalan, Jalandhar district, Dosanjh began his career in 2002 and gained recognition in Punjabi music with his albums Smile (2005) and Chocolate (2008), followed by the blockbuster album; The Next Level (2009) with Yo Yo Honey Singh.
-He had a cameo in the Punjabi movie Mel Karade Rabba in 2010 and began to pursue acting, debuting as a leading actor in the Punjabi movie The Lion of Punjab in 2011.
+He had a cameo in the Punjabi film Mel Karade Rabba in 2010 and began to pursue acting, debuting as a leading actor in the Punjabi movie The Lion of Punjab in 2011.
+After his breakthrough in the romantic comedy Jihne Mera Dil Luteya (2011), he established himself with Anurag Singh-directed Jatt & Juliet (2012).
+The actor-director duo later went on collaborate on multiple hit projects throughout the 2010s.
+As of 2020, he has won the PTC Award for Best Actor five times.
+He also starred in the National Award winning film Punjab 1984 (2014).

 He made his Bollywood debut in 2016 with the crime thriller Udta Punjab, for which he earned the Filmfare Award for Best Male Debut, in addition to a nomination for the Filmfare Award for Best Supporting Actor.
 This was followed by Good Newwz (2019), for which he received his second nomination for the Filmfare Award for Best Supporting Actor.
-As of 2020, he has won the PTC Award for Best Actor five times.
 He has also appeared as a judge in three seasons of the reality show Rising Star.

-In 2020, Dosanjh charted on the Social 50 chart by Billboard with the release of his 11th album, G.O.A.T..

-In 2024, Diljit announced the Dil-Luminati Global tour, during which he toured Paris, England, Ireland, Italy and the Netherlands in Europe and Delhi, Hyderabad, Ahmedabad, Lucknow, Pune, Kolkata, Bangalore, Indore, Chandigarh and Guwahati in India.
+Dosanjh gained wider acclaim in Hindi cinema for playing the titular role in Imtiaz Ali's biopic Amar Singh Chamkila (2024), earning an International Emmy nomination for Best Performance by an Actor.
+In 2026, he was part of the ensemble in the highest grossing Indian war film Border 2.

+In 2024, Dosanjh performed across the globe on his sold-out, record-breaking Dil-Luminati Tour.

 Early life

 Diljit Dosanjh was born on 6 January 1984 to a Jat Sikh family in the village of Dosanjh Kalan in Phillaur tehsil, Jalandhar district, Punjab, India.
 His father, Balbir Singh, is a former employee of Punjab Roadways and his mother, Sukhwinder Kaur, is a homemaker.
 He has two siblings, one elder sister and one younger brother.
-During childhood, Diljit came to Ludhiana to his uncle's home and did schooling from Guru Harkrishan Public School in Ludhiana, due to financial reasons.
+During his childhood, Dosanjh moved into his uncle's home in Ludhiana and was schooled at the Guru Harkrishan Public School, due to financial reasons.